i-wagner/etl_demo/README.md

 Data is extracted from a local `.csv` file, validated, transformed and loaded into a local SQLite database.
 The pipeline is orchestrated and scheduled as a Airflow DAG.
 Airflow itself is containerized within a Docker container.

-Note: `docker-compose.yml` is the sample configuration, provided by Airflow.
-It is not ready for production, as it hardcodes some secrets
+Note: `docker-compose.yml` contains a minimal configuration with all mandatory components to run Airflow.
+It is based on the [official sample file](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml), provided by Airflow, and is not optimized for production environments.

 ---